 Football Fish in Fishing and Cooking

-Because of their elusive deep-sea nature, live fish are not currently caught by fishers anywhere in the world.
+Because of their elusive deep-sea nature, live fish are not currently caught by fishermen anywhere in the world.
 It isn’t known how edible they are, but they certainly do not have any value as food.

 Sources